MolSSI/covid/data/simulations/README.md

 Each entry has the following required and optional keys:
 ```
-type: one of [docking, md, mc, md-cg, mc-cg]
+type: one of [docking, md, mc, md-cg, md-we, mc-cg]
 title: (required)
 description: (required)
 creator: (required)